-Figure 1-4 New Session Dialog
+Figure 1-6 New Session Dialog

-This dialog enables you to specify the version of RedHawk to be used for creating the target file-system image.
-Be sure that you have the correct version of the RedHawk, CentOS, Red Hat Enterprise Linux media or ISO files necessary to create a target file-system image of the specified RedHawk release.
+This dialog enables you to specify the version of RedHawk and the base distribution to be used for creating the target system image.
+Be sure that you have the correct version of the RedHawk, CentOS, Red Hat Enterprise Linux media or ISO files necessary to create a target system image of the specified RedHawk release.